NEC 690.12 Rapid Shutdown

 NOTE: Automatic Operation can comply with NEC 2014/2017 690.12 standards.
 See the link at the bottom of this article for details

 In an emergency situation such as a fire, standard procedure for first responders is to disconnect the AC circuit breaker for the building.
-This loss of power from the grid causes the inverter and the Cloud Connect Advanced (CCA) to turn off.
-Whenever the CCA and inverter both shut off, the TS4 units capable of safety (TS4-S, TS4-O and TS4-L) automatically enter module level disconnect mode and turn off output voltage and power completely.
+This loss of power from the grid causes the inverter and the Cloud Connect Advanced (CCA) or RSS Transmitter to turn off.
+Whenever the CCA or RSS Transmitter shut off, the TS4 units capable of safety (TS4-S, TS4-O, TS4-L and TS4-F) automatically enter module level disconnect mode and turn off output voltage and power completely.
 Thus, even if the emergency personnel do not activate module level disconnect directly, the TS4 units are equipped to detect standard safety protocol and respond to the emergency.

-Sample system with CCA units on the same AC service as the inverters
+Sample MLPE system with CCA units on the same AC service as the inverters

 For the criteria required to meet NEC 2014/2017 690.12 requirements, click here.

-The Tigo PV-Safe switch enables the shut down of an array at the module level, which is by far the safest way to deactivate a solar system.
-When PV-Safe mode is activated, the TS4 disconnects the PV module from the string, leaving it with zero power and zero voltage output.
+The Tigo PV-Off function enables the shut down of an array at the module level, which is by far the safest way to deactivate a solar system.
+When PV-Off mode is activated, the TS4 disconnects the PV module from the string, leaving it with zero power and zero voltage output.
 When module voltage output is zero, it is safe for emergency personnel and scheduled maintenance workers to navigate a PV system.

-Real time chart demonstrating PV Safe activation; current per module is shown in green, voltage in grey
+Real time chart demonstrating PV-Off activation; current per module is shown in green, voltage in grey

 NOTE: Only AC Loss is an NEC 2014/2017 690.12 compliant solution

-For on-site activation, pressing a PV-Safe button connected to the CCA will trigger the unit to send an “off” command to all TS4.
-Once deactivated, the TS4 units will not turn on again until they receive an active “on” command from the user via the CCA on site.
+For on-site activation, pressing a PV-Safe button (legacy equipment) or the PV-Off button (connected to the CCA) will trigger the unit to send an “off” command to all TS4 units.
+Once deactivated, the TS4 units will not turn on again until they receive an active “on” command from the user via the MMU, Cloud Connect or CCA on site.

 Detecting and Communicating Module-Level Hazards

-If a single module or the entire system is in PV-Safe mode due to such a hazard, it will automatically resume power production once the problem goes away.
+If a single module or the entire system is in PV-Off mode due to such a hazard, it will automatically resume power production once the problem goes away.

 With manual and automatic activation as well as regular module-level monitoring, Tigo's safety function greatly increases peace of mind for a solar system owner.
 Unlike standard DC switches, it cuts the voltage at the module level, bringing down string voltage to zero in case of emergency.